 Invested: A teacher who is known to be devoted or established in their work.

-Invigorating: One who uplifts those around them, brings energy.
+Invigorating: One who uplifts those around them, and brings energy.

 Joyful: Full of joy, delighted, glad.